 Once you arrive in Simeria, you'll need to get to Hunedoara.
 It's a short bus ride (about 20 minutes).
 This city is off the beaten path, so you can call +40254712320 for information about buses leaving Simeria to Hunedoara rather than booking them online or ahead of time.
 The bus station is close to the train station but there are infrequent departures, so you'll want to make sure your train arrives in time to catch the bus transfer.

 You can also hire an Uber or Taxi to take you from Simeria to the castle itself.
 It's only a 25 minute ride, and should set you back about $12 USD for a one-way drive.

 Where To Stay

 You have a couple of options but one ILP group recommends Retro Youth Hostel.
 Here's what Madi, and ILP Romania volunteer has to say "It’s in a great spot right in Old Town.
-The people in charge were very kind, helpful, and flexible when we ended up staying longer than planned.
-It was $60 for a six-person room for a night, free breakfast, and great quality for the price.
+The people in charge were very kind, helpful, and flexible when we ended up staying longer than planned ... free breakfast, and great quality for the price.
 They also had a sauna although we didn’t take time to try it.
 Make sure you bring your own towels if you plan to shower, though!"

 How To Get To Cluj-Nacopa

 You're looking at an overnight train ride or a short flight.
 For your train rides, trains leave Gare Du Nord a couple of times a day.
 Best to book an evening option so you can just fall asleep and wake up in Cluj.
 It's about a 9.5 hour ride, with 1-way tickets from about 105 lei.
 Look up specific train dates and times here.

 If you're a fan of flying, a direct flight is just under an hour.
 Look at airlines like Blue Air and TAROM.
 Prices can range from $70 to $100, give or take $25 or so.
 We love booking tickets and checking prices on Skyscanner.